avabellaw/bright-times/readme.md

 PaymentIntent is created with a customer ID if user profile has one.
 If not, a new customer object is created.
 The customer object contains the email for the receipt.

+When the stripe payment is completed, the return url is the create_order view.
+This confirms the payment intent and ensures it's not already been created.
+It then creates the order and the tickets associated with it.

 # Bug fixes

 * Cripsy forms returns error "too many values to unpack (expected 2)"